jindian/linux_note/GRUB2/grub2_bootloader_grub_kernel_part2.md

         call    _LzmaDecodeA
 ```

-Initialize stack, reserve data area used in decompress procedure.
+Initialize stack, reserve data area used in decompress procedure as follow, let's name these parameters with decompress parameters in the rest of this chapter.
 ```assembly
 grub-core/boot/i386/pc/lzma_decode.S:82
 #define now_pos         -4(%ebp)